OctopusDeployLabs/terraform-provider-octopusdeploy/docs/guides/migration-guide-v0.8.0.md

 ---
-page_title: "Migration to v0.8.0"
+page_title: "Migrating to v0.8.0"
-subcategory: "Migrations"
+subcategory: "Upgrades & Migrations"
 ---

 `v0.8.0` includes a number of breaking changes.
 This guide provides an outline of these changes along with tips on migration.